alexbfree/thesis/src/chapter-1.md

 [Chapter 6](#chapter-6) synthesises the two Case Studies, and answers RQ1 [in [6.1](#6.1)] and RQ2 [in [6.2](#6.2)], bringing the central academic research of the thesis to a close with clear statements about what people want from data—visibility, understanding and useability—and from data holders—transparency, oversight and involvement. [[6.3](#6.3)] concludes the chapter by outlining this thesis's perspective on addressing the power imbalance over personal data, and positions of these six 'data wants' as _empowerment_ relative to that perspective, motivating their practical pursuit.

+[TODO Expand Here]

-[Chapter 7](#chapter-7) is a deliberately broad and open-ended chapter, exploring the pursuit of the goals of the previous chapter in order to draw out designerly and practical insights.
+Part Two is deliberately broad and open-ended, exploring the pursuit of the goals of the previous chapter in order to draw out designerly and practical insights.
 It extends the traditional thesis structure in order to provide ideas on how human-centric empowerment might be achieved.
 These ideas can become valuable and actionable reference material for future researchers, activists and innovators. [[7.1](#7.1)] introduces the peripheral contexts from which the insights arise.

-In [7.2](#7.2), insights from the thesis's findings and external experiences are synthesised to frame the pursuit of this thesis's data wants as a defined field of future research, called **Human Data Relations (HDR)**, whose practitioners act as a _recursive public_, pursuing four objectives for increased awareness, understanding and negotiability.
+In [Chapter 7](#chapter-7), insights from the thesis's findings and external experiences are synthesised to frame the pursuit of this thesis's data wants as a defined field of future research, called **Human Data Relations (HDR)**, whose practitioners act as a _recursive public_, pursuing four objectives for increased awareness, understanding and negotiability.

 The landscape of HDR is mapped out in two parts.
-[7.3](#7.3) focuses on identifying obstacles to pursuit of the HDR objectives.
-Then [7.4](#7.4), using a _Theories of Change (ToC)_ framing, introduces opportunities for progress, arranged as four different trajectories of change that could be executed to pursue better HDR.
-[7.3](#7.3) and [7.4](#7.4) are interspersed with [13 actionable insights](#hdr-insights) that could help tackle the obstacles and pursue the change trajectories.
+[Chapter 8](#chapter-8) focuses on identifying obstacles to pursuit of the HDR objectives.
+Interspersed through the chapter as inset boxes are [8 insights](#inset-boxes-c8) that can inform adversarial design approaches.

+[Chapter 9](#chapter-9), using a _Theories of Change (ToC)_ framing, introduces opportunities for progress, arranged as four different trajectories of change that could be executed to pursue better HDR.
+[8](#8) and [9](#9) are interspersed with a further [5 insights](#inset-boxes-c9) that could seed future actions to tackle the aforementioned obstacles and pursue the change trajectories, improving the HDR landscape.

-[Chapter 8](#chapter-8) concludes the thesis, reflecting first on this researcher's journey [[8.1](#8.1)], before summarising the legacy and contributions of this body of work [[8.2](#8.2)], positioning HDR and this thesis as call to arms for activist research and innovation to tackle the power imbalance around personal data in society.
+[Chapter 10](#chapter-10) concludes the thesis, reflecting first on this researcher's journey [[10.1](#10.1)], before summarising the legacy and contributions of this body of work [[10.2](#10.2)], positioning HDR and this thesis as call to arms for activist research and innovation to tackle the power imbalance around personal data in society.

 ---